Mar 6, 2018

 2) Making decisions can actually be a way to find yourself—not the other way around.
 Delaying and wondering endlessly about the right decision, and then worrying and wishing away your lost choices after a decision is made—these are interior habits that may be distracting you from being wherever you find yourself right now and diminishing your capacity to absorb from your experiences whatever you can.
 That absorption requires you to suspend judgments for short and maybe very long periods, letting some of your experiences unfold without second-guessing them all the time.
 And then eventually those decisions, the ones made with the best wisdom you could muster, punctuated with mistakes, accreting over years and years—they become a point of view.
 They can incrementally give you traction that is actually a path, even if you feel like you’re wandering aimlessly.

 3) Ask yourself: What if everything you’re doing right now is exactly what you need to be doing?
 What if it’s all going really well?
 Let’s assume that there are a hundred factors affecting your life that are out of your control.
 And then let’s just pretend that everything you’re doing is perfect, absolutely ideal.
+You have to play the believing game to do this, for just an hour or so.
 What would be your next move?*

 4) If you’re really stuck but in fortunate possession of a job and health insurance: Get slightly more mental health support than you absolutely need.
 Find a way to make acquaintances with people who are much younger or older, a full generation’s distance in one or the other direction and ideally both.
-And: volunteering in your hyperlocal community will salve so many intra-psychic ills.
+And: volunteering in your local community will salve a lot of internal noise.

 [And here are things you might say with a dozen non-verbal cues:] I mean you no harm.
 I sense what you’re puzzling over, but tell me if I’m mistaken.
 I remember something you said two years ago.
 I think your story IS a story.
 It’s okay to be lost.
 And: You’re enough as you are.